 If your system has an IB4 board, connect the Local Area Network (LAN) to the IB4 board port.
 The IB4 board port can be assigned an IP address or can be set for DHCP.
 If it is set for DHCP, it will get its IP address from a DHCP server on the network.
-Refer to "Setting IPv4 Communications Parameters (if controller not set as DHCP)" on page 21 or "Setting IPv6 Communications Parameters (if controller not set the port parameters;
+Refer to "Setting IPv4 Communications Parameters (if controller not set as DHCP)" on page 21 or "Setting IPv6 Communications Parameters (if controller not set as DHCPv6)" on page 21 to set the port parameters; or,

-or,